maritimeconnectivity/g1128-msr-ledger-service-specification/service-specification.md

 ID | urn:mrn:mcp:service:mcc:mcc:specification:msr-ledger
 Version | 0.0.1
 Description | A global ledger acting as a reference point to provide metadata about where to find the information on services instances that are registered in different Maritime Service Registries.
-Keywords | service, registry, discoverability, specification, G-1128, technical, global, ledger Architect(s) | MCC MSR WG
+Keywords | service, registry, discoverability, specification, G-1128, technical, global, ledger, distributed Architect(s) | MCC MSR WG
 Status | Provisional